xbobekf/oxygenium/.autodoc/docs/markdown/wallet/src/main/resources/application.md

 The configuration settings are defined using the HOCON format, which is a human-friendly configuration file format.
 The settings are organized into different sections, each with its own set of properties.

 The `home-dir` property specifies the directory where the wallet data is stored.
 By default, it is set to the user's home directory.
-However, it can be overridden by setting the `ALEPHIUM_WALLET_HOME` environment variable.
+However, it can be overridden by setting the `OXYGENIUM_WALLET_HOME` environment variable.

 The `port` property specifies the port number used by the wallet to communicate with other nodes on the network.